-How to Become a Nurse's Aide
+How to Become a Nurse’s Aide – Training and Career Guide

 Nurses' aides (NAs) work under the supervision of nurses or physicians to address the most fundamental elements of a patient’s care.
 They feed, dress, bathe and groom patients, contributing enormously to their sense of normalcy and well-being.
 NAs are sometimes given more medically-oriented duties such as measuring and recording temperature, blood pressure, and other vital signs.
 Nurses' aides also assist with the administrative duties and record-keeping that accompany patient care.
 Nurses' aides, also known as nursing assistants or nursing attendants, can have an enormous impact on the day-to-day experience of patients, helping them to feel well-cared for and capable as they face medical challenges or diminishing physical capacity.

 Most nurses' aides work in long-term care facilities that provide rehabilitative or custodial care of patients.
 They may also work in the increasingly popular assisted living environments, or in general care hospitals, outpatient facilities, community health centers, physicians’ offices, or patients’ homes.
 Round-the-clock shiftwork usually goes along with this kind of work, and there may be holiday or weekend commitments.

 NA training programs vary in duration from one month to about six months and result in a diploma or completion certificate.
 The shorter programs are typically designed for students with some previous healthcare experience—whether as a personal care aide, volunteer or other analogous role.
 Longer NA programs are better suited for students who have no previous experience.